TungstenTransformation/ThresholdOptimizer/script.md

 and can now see all the OCR results with the documents
 ![image](https://user-images.githubusercontent.com/103566874/172140961-5a0c4219-68ff-46d6-b0ab-83ddbfcbb433.png)

-These results contain errors, but we can see the correct text in the file name.
-The following script will replace the OCR text with the correct text from the filename and set the confidence to 100%.
 Here you can see a wrong OCR result with confidence of 54% in the **Extraction Results** Window.
 ![image](https://user-images.githubusercontent.com/103566874/172140798-406dd3e2-8589-45bd-a89f-cc3a13174f45.png)
-I added this script to the document class
+These results contain errors, but we can see the correct text in the file name.
+The following script in the document class will replace the OCR text with the correct text from the filename and set the confidence to 100%.

 ```vb
 Private Sub Document_AfterExtract(ByVal pXDoc As CASCADELib.CscXDocument)
    Dim Filename As String, Field As CscXDocField